 Yukon-native McKenna, 17, spent the past three seasons in the Canadian Hockey League (CHL) with the Medicine Hat Tigers, which play in the Western Hockey League (WHL).
 He is regarded as a generational talent alongside names including Connor McDavid and Connor Bedard, and is the most high-profile recruit in NCAA hockey history.

 McKenna’s move from the CHL represents a big get for Penn State, which just reached its first Frozen Four in April and is returning many key players.
-But more importantly, the commitment signals a huge shift for junior hockey.
+But more importantly, the commitment signals a big shift for junior hockey.

 The upcoming season is the first in which players in CHL players—the WHL, Ontario Hockey League (OHL), and Quebec Maritimes Junior Hockey League (QMJHL)—are able to play in college after a NCAA ban was dropped last November following an August 2024 antirust lawsuit.
 After the ruling, it was unclear how many prospects would jump, especially when it has been difficult to sell the NCAA over the CHL, particularly for Canadian players.

-With McKenna’s quick defection, U.S. college hockey is now the preferred developmental destination over the CHL.
+With McKenna’s quick defection, U.S. college hockey is the preferred developmental destination over the CHL.
 Throughout the past several years, the college game has evolved to better reflect play in the NHL—faster, more physical, and older—and the most elite players are now seeing the potential for better opportunities on NCAA ice.
 As McKenna brings his talent to college, the CHL is likely to see more attrition.